steview-d/drinks-db/README.md

 My goal is to allow users to create drinks and cocktails using the information provided, as well as allowing them to add their own to share with others, and much more.

+The deployed site can be found at [http://cheers-drinksdb.herokuapp.com](http://cheers-drinksdb.herokuapp.com)

 ## Jump To A Section

 [UX](#ux) || [User Stories](#user-stories) | [Design](#design) | [Wireframes](#wireframes)